HEALTH AND SAFETY OF WORKERS

 HEDGE FUND [Capitalist Finance]

 In most countries hedge funds are only very loosely regulated, if at all.
 They have grown rapidly in recent decades and are a major indication of the financialization of the U.S. and world capitalist economies.
 They are an additional destabilizing factor in contemporary capitalism.
-As of around 2010, U.S. hedge funds have assets under management estimated to be more than $1.9 trillion dollars.
+As of early 2016, the roughly 10,000 U.S. hedge funds have assets under management estimated to total more than $2.9 trillion dollars.

 See also: LONG-TERM CAPITAL MANAGEMENT